Center for Computational and Integrative Biology

 About our Center

 Faculty in the Center for Computational and Integrative Biology (CCIB) apply interdisciplinary approaches and new technologies to answer enduring biological questions and provide insights into human disease.
-Novel chemical, genomics and computational tools are developed to probe signaling pathways, identify mediators of host-microbe interactions, understand and simulate the conditions associated with the emergence of life, and design therapeutic disease interventions.
+Novel chemical, genomics and computational tools are developed to probe signaling pathways, identify mediators of host-microbe interactions, and design therapeutic disease interventions.
 Center investigators also conduct translational research to explore the potential utility of early-stage drug candidates in phase 1 studies carried out in small populations of individuals with the target disease indication.

 The CCIB provides support for investigators at Mass General Hospital and across the greater Boston area through a variety of autonomous cores that provide services in DNA sequencing, oligonucleotide synthesis and research laboratory automation.